heyvaldemar/slack-notifications-servicedesk-plus/README.md

-# slack-notifications-servicedesk-plus
+# Slack Notifications for ServiceDesk Plus

-Slack Notifications for ServiceDesk Plus
+Python script that helps post request details from ServiceDesk Plus to Slack